privacypatterns/patterns/patterns/Negotiation-of-Privacy-Policy.md

 This pattern is used by [Support Selective Disclosure](Support-Selective-Disclosure), a compound pattern.
 It is also complemented by [Discouraging blanket strategies](Discouraging-blanket-strategies) (avoiding all or nothing strategies for privacy settings) and [Decoupling [content] and location information visibility](Decoupling-[content]-and-location-information-visibility) (change the privacy every time content is being shared).

-[Negotiation of Privacy Policy](Negotiation-of-Privacy-Policy) _specializes_ [Reasonable Level of Control](Reasonable-Level-of-Control), which describes methods which allow users to share their information (selectively and granularly), while this pattern targets the beginning of the service use.
+[Negotiation of Privacy Policy](Negotiation-of-Privacy-Policy) _refines_ [Reasonable Level of Control](Reasonable-Level-of-Control), which describes methods which allow users to share their information (selectively and granularly), while this pattern targets the beginning of the service use.

 It is _similar to_ [Enable/Disable Functions](Enable/Disable-Functions), where users may switch between functionalities which affect their privacy.
 This solution is quite similar to opting in or out of those features.
 Specifically a similar problem is addressed from non-functional as opposed to functional perspectives.